 Location

-If you’re hiring someone who lives on the same block as you, you might get lower prices than if you try to hire someone who lives on the other side of town.
+If you’re hiring someone who lives on the same block as you, you might get lower prices than if you hire someone who lives on the other side of town.
 Many dog walkers will factor in transportation costs for walks that are out of their way.

 Group or Solo Walk